youssofSite/youssof_website/index.md

   Just another website - You may find something helpful, so stick around.
 ---

 This is where I will share my projects and ideas.
 So you can think of this as a portfolio and blog at the same time.
-You can find all posts in the 'Posts'.
+You can find all posts in the 'Posts' tab.
 If you have any questions feel free to email me at 'youssof.live@gmail.com'.

 {% include button.html text="Github" color="#0466d6"  icon="github" link="https://github.com/Youssof2025" %}